AKWEL: TURNOVER INCREASES 5.7% IN THE FIRST NINE MONTHS OF 2022

 (1) Comparing like-for-like figures.

-In the first nine months of the financial year, AKWEL’s turnover increased by +10.2% when taking exchange rates and scope as constants.
+In nine months of the financial year, AKWEL’s turnover increased by +10.2% when taking exchange rates and scope as constants.

 |An independent, family-owned group listed on the Euronext Paris Stock Exchange, AKWEL is an automotive and HGV equipment and systems manufacturer specialising in fluid management, mechanisms, and structural components for electric vehicles.
 The Group achieves this by relying on state-of-the-art industrial and technological expertise in applying and processing materials (plastics, rubber, metal) and mechatronic integration.